Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ## 'Stylized Surface' Shader

 This is a versatile lit shader to be used on rigid object materials.
-To use it on a material select the shader “FlatKit/Stylized Surface” or “FlatKit/Stylized Surface Cutout” (Built-In RP only).
+To use it on a material select the shader `FlatKit/Stylized Surface` or `FlatKit/Stylized Surface Cutout` (Built-In RP only).
 This is your main go-to shader.
 It works for the vast majority of cases.
 Stylized Surface shader consists of the following **main** building blocks:

 * Color,